Hervar77/infinity-doc/mkdocs/api/infinity.session.md

 Parameters:

 - id: `string`, optional
-  >removes the session with the specified ID
+  >Removes the session with the specified ID.

 - algorithm: [`infinity.session.algorithm`](#infinity.session.algorithm_enum), optional
-  >the algorithm for signing the JSON Web Token
+  >The algorithm for signing the JSON Web Token.

 Example: